staticf0x/unique-matcher/README.md

 | staticf0xElin | 126   | 278         | 100%       |
 | Elinvynia     | 6     | 9           | 100%       |
 | **Total**     | 320   | 670         | **99.85%** |

+### Benchmark

+You can run `python3 benchmark.py` to start a benchmark that will calculate the accuracy of a data set and timing data of the matching.
+The tool will let you pick which data set to run.

 ## Credits